jlane8/210cse_05/README.md

-# Cycle
+# Cycles
-Cycle is a game similar to the TRON game.
+Cycles is a game similar to the TRON game.
 In it, the players try to cut each other off using cycles that leave a trail behind them.
-You play this game on a simulated terminal, with a textual interface.
+If a player crosses any trail, either their own or their opponent's, they lose and the game is over.
+You play this game on a simulated terminal, with a keyboard interface.

 ## Rules
 Cycle is played according to the following: